yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 Each represented field in the grouped field set produces an entry into a response map.

-ExecuteGroupedFieldSet(groupedFieldSet, deferredGroupedFieldsList, objectType,
-objectValue, variableValues, path, subsequentPayloads, asyncRecord):
+ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, path, subsequentPayloads, branches, asyncRecord):

-- If {path} is not provided, initialize it to an empty list.
+- If {path} is not provided, initialize it to an empty list, unique for this execution.
 - If {subsequentPayloads} is not provided, initialize it to the empty set.
 - Initialize {resultMap} to an empty ordered map.
-- For each {groupedFieldSet} as {responseKey} and {fields}:
+- For each {groupedFieldSet} as {responseKey} and {fieldGroup}:
-  - Let {fieldName} be the name of the first entry in {fields}.
+  - Let {taggedField} be the value of the first entry of {fieldGroup}.
+  - Let {field} be the corresponding entry within {taggedField}.
+  - Let {fieldName} be the name of {field}.
 Note: This value is unaffected if an alias is used.
   - Let {fieldType} be the return type defined for the field {fieldName} of {objectType}.
   - If {fieldType} is defined:
+    - If {ShouldExecute(fieldGroup, asyncRecord)} is {true}:
-    - Let {responseValue} be {ExecuteField(objectType, objectValue, fieldType, fields, variableValues, path, subsequentPayloads, asyncRecord)}.
+      - Let {responseValue} be {ExecuteField(objectType, objectValue, fieldType, fieldGroup, variableValues, path, subsequentPayloads, branches, asyncRecord)}.
       - Set {responseValue} as the value for {responseKey} in {resultMap}.
-- For each {deferredGroupFieldSet} in {deferredGroupedFieldsList}
-  - Call {ExecuteDeferredFragment(objectType, objectValue,
-    deferredGroupFieldSet, path, variableValues, asyncRecord,
-    subsequentPayloads)}
 - Return {resultMap}.

 Note: {resultMap} is ordered by which fields appear first in the operation.
 This